-Receive executive lounge access with Honors Diamond status
+Receive complimentary breakfast with Honors Diamond status

-An annual weekend night reward
+Annual weekend night reward

-Hilton properties retail for up to 95,000 points per night, so you could obviously get a ton of value out of this.
+Hilton properties retail for up to 120,000 points per night, so you could obviously get a ton of value out of this.

-A $250 Hilton resort credit every cardmember year
+$250 annual Hilton resort credit

 It can take 8-12 weeks for credits to be posted.

-A $250 airline fee credit every calendar year
+$250 annual airline fee credit

-Fees not charged by the Card Member’s airline of choice (e.g. wireless internet and fees incurred with airline alliance partners) do not qualify for statement credits.
-Incidental air travel fees charged prior to selection of a qualifying airline are not eligible for statement credits.
 Airline tickets, upgrades, mileage points purchases, mileage points transfer fees, gift cards, duty free purchases, and award tickets are not deemed to be incidental fees.